survivejs/webpack-book/manuscript/developing/01_getting_started.md

 Examine the output below the `dist/` directory.
 If you look closely, you can see the same IDs within the source.

 T> In addition to a configuration object, webpack accepts an array of configurations.
 You can also return a `Promise` and eventually `resolve` to a configuration for example.
-Latter is useful if you are fetching configuration related data from a third party source.
+Latter is useful if you are fetching configuration related data from a third-party source.

 ## Webpack output plugins